Nordix/keycloak-client-cert-lookup-for-envoy/README.md

 ## Configuration

-For information on how to use the project, refer to following documents:
+For information on how to use the project, refer to the following documents:

 * See [here](docs/ingress-controllers.md) on how to configure Kubernetes ingress controllers for client certificate forwarding.
 * For more information on the Keycloak feature, refer to [Keycloak's reverse proxy documentation](https://www.keycloak.org/server/reverseproxy) and the section [Enabling client certificate lookup](https://www.keycloak.org/server/reverseproxy#_enabling_client_certificate_lookup).